 After you’ve taken about a thousand pictures, and caught your breath, climb back down to the road for Guatapé.
 There are three options to get into town: walk, wait for the next bus or hire a tuk-tuk.
 The tuk-tuk will cost a little more than the bus, but it has a novelty factor going for it and you won’t have to wait at all.

 Guatapé is a cute little town with every building covered in colourful frescos and hidden little plazas.
 It’s a great spot to have lunch after your tiring climb.
 If you’re feeling energetic there are plenty of options on the lake.
-Take a boat ride, jet ski rentals and even a zipline.
+Get more information about visiting Guatapé now.

 When you’re ready to return to the city, you will find the buses just across the road from the lake.
 It gets busy and you may have to wait for a couple of buses before there is space so don’t wait too late to buy a ticket.

 If you’re wondering what to do in Medellin that’s a little different, this is for you.
 Once Medellin’s most dangerous neighbourhood, comuna 13 has been revived by one of Medellin’s many ‘social architecture’ developments.
 Residents used to have to climb many steps to get to and from the city but new outdoor escalators now wind through this neighbourhood.

 It is a great place to visit, or take a tour, but only during the day.
 Don't go alone and don't take any valuables.
 Stay in the immediate area of the metro station and escalators as this is where there is security.